katrinleinweber/v0dro.github.io/source/_posts/2014-09-21-code-generalized-linear-models-introduction-and-implementation-in-ruby.markdown

 Another useful but somewhat slower method of estimating the regression coefficients of a dataset is Iteratively Reweighed Least Squares.
 It is slower mainly because of the number of co-efficients involved and the somewhat extra memory that is taken up by the various matrices used by this method.
 The upside of IRLS is that it is very easy to implement as is easily extensible to any kind of GLM.

-The IRLS method also ultimately boils to the equation of the Newton Raphson (1), but the key difference between the two lies in the manner in which the hessian and jacobian matrices are calculated.
+The IRLS method also ultimately boils to the equation of the Newton Raphson (1), but the key difference between the two is that in MLE we try to maximize the likelihood but in IRLS we try to minimize the errors.
+Therefore, the manner in which the hessian and jacobian matrices are calculated is quite different.
 The IRLS equation is written as:

 $$
 \begin{align}